-It's very easy to get carried away when buying vegetable seeds or plants, getting excited about all the different types you can grow but end up neglecting because they are not suitable.
+It's very easy to get carried away when buying vegetable seeds or plants—you get excited about all the different types you can grow but end up neglecting some because they are not suitable.
 It's better to choose vegetables you actually want to eat.
 It sounds obvious, but it is all too easy to automatically go for the obvious choices without considering if you actually like eating them.
-Tomatoes are a very popular plant to grow in pots, but if you hardly ever eat them its probably best not to waste your precious time and space growing them.
-Instead, choose plants that you know you will enjoy and particularly varieties that are harder to find in shops or are more expensive.
+Tomatoes are a very popular plant to grow in pots, but if you hardly ever eat them, it's probably best not to waste your precious time and space growing them.
+Instead, choose plants that you know you will enjoy and particularly varieties that are harder to find in shops or more expensive.

-If your pots are in an area that you spend a lot of time, consider choosing plants that look attractive as well as taste good.
-For example, the foliage of carrots is pretty and the different colours of rainbow chard will add some extra interest to your vegetables in pots.
+If your pots are in an area where you spend a lot of time, consider choosing plants that look attractive as well as taste good.
+For example, the foliage of carrots is pretty, and the different colours of rainbow chard will add some extra interest to your vegetables in pots.
 If you only have limited space, choose vegetables that will give you the most amount with minimal space taken.
-Growing pumpkins may be not the best idea if you only have space for one or two pots.
+Growing pumpkins may not be the best idea if you only have space for one or two pots.

 All vegetables require sunlight to grow.
-Some will require the minimum of six hours, such as tomatoes, while others, particularly leafy vegetables, such as spinach, can tolerate some shade and may benefit from it if the weather is particularly hot.
-Position you pots where they will catch the sun but are also sheltered from strong winds.
-If you have a sunny area but it is exposed, consider erecting a wind breaker to protect your plants.
+Some will require a minimum of six hours such as tomatoes, while others, particularly leafy vegetables such as spinach, can tolerate some shade and may benefit from it if the weather is particularly hot.
+Position your pots where they will catch the sun but are also sheltered from strong winds.
+If you have a sunny but exposed area, consider erecting a wind breaker to protect your plants.

 Growing your own vegetables in pots is a rewarding experience.
-Realising the difference in taste from truly fresh vegetables you have grown yourself compared to those bought in the shops will spur you own to grow more and continue growing.
-You will save money, eat more healthy and nutritious vegetables, and will have discovered an activity that many already enjoy.
+Realising the difference in taste from truly fresh vegetables you have grown yourself compared to those bought in the shops will spur you on to grow more and continue growing.
+You will save money, eat more healthy and nutritious vegetables and will have discovered an activity that many already enjoy.